RUB-Informatik-im-Bauwesen/ir-ontologies/iddo.md

 IRI | `https://w3id.org/iddo/v2#AssignedPropertyShape`
 * **Contributor(s)**
   * [sh:NodeShape](http://www.w3.org/ns/shacl#NodeShape)
-Description | Repraesentiert die Validierung mit Hilfe von SHACL der Zweisung eines Merkmals und einer Merkmalszustandes an ein Feature of Interest (FOI)
+Description | Represents the validation using SHACL of the assignment of a property and a property state to a feature of interest (FOI).
 ## Namespaces
 * **default (:)**
   * `https://w3id.org/iddo/v2#`